SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/python_unittest.md

 ## Example 2

-Let's say we are given specifications for writing a function that takes in three numbers, and returns the *median* value, that is the value that sits in the middle when the numbers are arranged in ascending (or descending) order.
+### Problem definition: Write a function that takes in three numbers, and returns the *median* value, that is the value that sits in the middle when the numbers are arranged in ascending (or descending) order.

 For number 1.5, 0.7 and 8.3, it's the number 1.5 that is the median value.

-So let's write some tests and compare our notes.
+Let us write some tests and compare our notes.

-First family of values will be three distinct values.
+### First family of values will be three distinct values.

 The median should lie in all three places across the set.

 - Second value is the median
 	- 1.2, 3.5, 8.4: First less than third